 The Olympias Music Foundation (named after our own St Olympias, friend of St John Chrysostom), aims to raise musical aspirations in our disparate community.
-OMF is an informal grouping of RNCM students working in partnership with St Chrysostom’s Church.
+OMF is a grouping of RNCM musicians working with close links to St Chrysostom’s Church.
 It’s an exciting project.

 So far OMF has held three outreach concerts in local primary schools, and formed Carroll’s Music Club to bring good quality music tuition to our local area, which contains some of the most deprived homes in the country.

-On Thursday OMF held a special concert, not only to raise funds but also to ‘showcase’ its vision and aim – and to introduce us to some of the people involved.
+On Thursday OMF held a special concertat church, not only to raise funds but also to ‘showcase’ its vision and aim – and to introduce us to some of the people involved.